 Making limoncello ice cream

-Make limoncello without sugar
+Making limoncello without sugar

-Can limoncello spoil?
+Can limoncello go bad?

 Is limoncello healthy?